ChristopherTablasDeLaCruz/hangultype/README.md

 For example, the character `한` is made from three pieces: `ㅎ` + `ㅏ` + `ㄴ`.
 This makes typing in Korean way more complex than English, so I wanted to build something that could actually teach this properly.

-## ✨ Key Features
+## Key Features

-🔤 **Smart Character Analysis** - Real-time Korean syllable decomposition using Unicode mathematics
+**Smart Character Analysis** - Real-time Korean syllable decomposition using Unicode mathematics
-🎯 **Intelligent Guidance** - Context-aware hints for complex characters like "Hold Shift, then press ㅂ for ㅃ"
+**Intelligent Guidance** - Context-aware hints for complex characters like "Hold Shift, then press ㅂ for ㅃ"
-📊 **Performance Tracking** - Live WPM calculation and accuracy monitoring
+**Performance Tracking** - Live WPM calculation and accuracy monitoring
-⌨️ **Visual Keyboard** - Interactive Korean keyboard with real-time highlighting
+⌨**Visual Keyboard** - Interactive Korean keyboard with real-time highlighting
-📱 **Mobile Optimized** - Responsive design that works seamlessly on phones and tablets
+**Mobile Optimized** - Responsive design that works seamlessly on phones and tablets
-💾 **Progress Persistence** - Automatically saves your lesson progress locally
+**Progress Persistence** - Automatically saves your lesson progress locally
-🎓 **Structured Learning** - Progressive lessons from basic vowels to complex character combinations
+**Structured Learning** - Progressive lessons from basic vowels to complex character combinations

-## 🛠️ Technologies Used
+## Technologies Used

 - **React 18** - For the interactive user interface
 - **Next.js** - React framework with file-based routing